SwordFish32/rust_example/README.md

 #### 🤠 New to Rust?

 Start learning about Rust by going to the web (https://www.rust-lang.org/).
-Test your courage with a new programming language.

 #### 😱 Found a bug?